linkedpipes/applications/doc/research/backend.md

     - We have to rewrite everything

 #### Play framework
+- Written in Scala
+- Usable from other programming languages that are compiled to Bytecode
+- Primarily designed to be used with Scala and Java
 - currently used
 - simple, flexible, fast development
 - inspired by ASP.NET MVC, Ruby on Rails, Django (ie. fairly common model)